141512114/pixle/README.md

 This is the official repository of the web-based game _Pixle_.
 The game is developed and published by Nani Games.
 Lead Developer and Designer is Nolan Bjarne Schiemann, Co-Founder of Nani Games.
-The web-application _Pixle_ is build upon the framework _Angular_, owned by Google.

 Wordle, Picross and typical nonograms inspired the creation and development of this web-application _Pixle_.
 The player solves puzzles on a daily basis.
 Each day reveals a new, randomly generated puzzle to solve.